Blake Bjordahl

 Solutions

 With many grey areas regarding compliance, it is always better to err on the side of caution.
-Inconsistency and failure to enforce internal compliance policies and undermines trust and cause issues with employees and regulators.
+Inconsistency and failure to enforce internal compliance policies undermines trust and causes issues with employees and regulators.

 Common issues